CERIT-SC/echo2/README.md

 Echo has large requirements for memory.
 Our example might take about **420 GB of RAM**.
-If you're system doesn't have enough memory and starts using swap, Echo will continue processing *but* there will be rapid decrease of performance.
+If you're system doesn't have enough memory and starts using swap, Echo will continue processing, *but* there will be rapid decrease of performance.

-In our performance tests, best speed was achieved using 16 cores for 2,5 GB file and 24 cores for 14 GB file or larger.
+In our performance tests, best speed was achieved using 16 cores for 2,5 GB file size, and 24 cores for 14 GB or larger.

 ## Compilation
 GCC 4.8.1 or newer is required.
 You can alternatively use a different